dev-bootcamp-2019/final-project-aphexyuri/design_pattern_desicions.md

 ### Design Patterns not chosen
 - Considered use of Inherited proxy pattern (as used with ZeppelinOS)
-- Deployment of contact per asset (likely still safer; each asset manages own funds etc)
+- Deployment of contact per item (likely still safer; each item manages own funds etc)
 - Escrow-based contracts with 2nd party pledges for increased actor integrity (to be re-evaluated for future versions of LAF)